himmelblau-idm/site/mkdocs/docs/introduction.md

 It is important to make the change on all clients, otherwise the same user (and also the groups) will have different IDs.

 In addition to adjusting the *idmap_range*, it is possible to set additional parameters.
 Here, it is also possible to override certain local settings.
-For example, if a different target directory for the home directories is to be created for each domain, the additional variable *home_prefixdomainnam* ensures that the home directory for all users of this domain is created in a corresponding directory.
+For example, if a different target directory for the home directories is to be created for each domain, the additional variable *home_prefix=/domainname/* ensures that the home directory for all users of this domain is created in a corresponding directory.
 The variable entry must be placed below the domain name in square brackets.

 Further variables that can be set up specifically for domains are described in the man page for the *himmelblau.conf* file.

 ## Resetting a client

-All information about all users set up on this client is stored in an SQLite database in the file vacachhimmelblauhimmelblau.cache.db.* If a client is to be permanently removed from the domain, or if all users are to re-register their accounts on the client, the file can be deleted.
+All information about all users set up on this client is stored in an SQLite database in the file */var/cache/himmelblaud/himmelblau.cache.db.* If a client is to be permanently removed from the domain, or if all users are to re-register their accounts on the client, the file can be deleted.
 This will invalidate all information about all users on this client.
 Before deleting, the two Himmelblau services should be stopped in any case.
 Once the file has been deleted and the services have been restarted, the database will be rebuilt.

 The database can be reset and the client removed from the domain using the *aad-tool* command.
 Listing 19 shows the process: